chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/RAYA E3 - Talon.md

 	- crowds jostle, vendors haggle prices
 	- the oddly-dressed pair are singled out by the vendors, hard to move
 	- vendors:
-		- Aha!
-This headscarf goes beautifully with your traditional Tail wear!
+		- “Aha!
+This headscarf goes beautifully with your traditional Tail wear!”
-		- first purchase, half price!
+		- “first purchase, half price!”
-		- hello ladies, I’m from Tail too!
-Let me show you around!
+		- “hello ladies, I’m from Tail too!
+Let me show you around!”
 	- Sisu: Wow, everyone’s so friendly!
 		- Sisu gets caught by a lotion salesperson lol
 		- With free lotion, Sisu’s obligated to purchase